 Gen Z statistics about work-life balance conclude this generation is not so eager to invest their life in building their own business or start-up.
 Cushman & Wakefield’s survey further shows that the youngest population is very much financially driven and in pursuit of high wages so they can buy their own home and eventually start a family.
 But of course, for a generation with high social values family comes ahead of money with 58% saying they would choose a good work-life balance instead of a well-paid job.

 It seems that social media is what influences this age group’s habits the most.
 For Generation Z, technology and social interest are very much connected.
-And while Facebook remains the most popular social media regarding product discovery for all generations, when it comes to Gen Zers, studies show that they are nearly 60% more inclined to connect with brands on social than older generations.
+Still, Facebook remains one of the most popular social media regarding product discovery for all generations.
+However, when it comes to Gen Zers, studies show that 65% are more inclined to watch video content than other generations.
+56% follow celebrities, 50% meme accounts, 49% people with the same interests or hobbies, and 41% follow musicians on social media.

 Business Insider’s research on Generation Z’s social media habits shows that 62.48% of this age group really loves watching YouTube.
 The main reason is finding out news about their favorite show, game, or products.
 This presents an opportunity for marketers to showcase their products or services through YouTube video.

 Instagram made its boom after Facebook acquired the platform.
 Today, as Generation Z social media usage statistics indicate, more than 64% of Generation Zers love to use Instagram on a daily basis.
-From all social media, Instagram is most popular among teens in the US.
+Of all social media, Instagram is most popular among teens in the US.
 Data further reveals that 51.29% of the youngest generation use Snapchat daily.
 After all, it was Snapchat that pioneered the famous Instagram stories and videos on their platform.
 And don’t forget those FaceFilters, they had them first.